Volumes spurt at Gujarat Pipavav Port Ltd counter

 -

-Gujarat Pipavav Port Ltd notched up volume of 6.68 lakh shares by 10:44 IST on BSE, a 4.73 fold spurt over two-week average daily volume of 1.41 lakh shares
+Gujarat Pipavav Port Ltd registered volume of 243.74 lakh shares by 14:09 IST on NSE, a 17.53 fold spurt over two-week average daily volume of 13.90 lakh shares

-CRISIL Ltd, Punjab & Sind Bank, Coforge Ltd, Metro Brands Ltd are among the other stocks to see a surge in volumes on BSE today, 30 December 2022.
+Gujarat Alkalies & Chemicals Ltd, Hikal Ltd, Swan Energy Ltd, Metro Brands Ltd are among the other stocks to see a surge in volumes on NSE today, 30 December 2022.

 Powered by Capital Market - Live News